aws-amplify/amplify-js/docs/media/create/hybrid-mobile-apps.md

 #### CLI support

-ASW Mobile CLI helps you to configure your app's backend easily.
+AWS Mobile CLI helps you to configure your app's backend easily.
 For example, the following command will create a cloud API which is an Amazon API Gateway endpoint:

 ```bash
 awsmobile cloud-api enable
 ```

-AWS Mobile CLI creates the necessary folder structure and generates JavaScipt files for your app's backend logic:
+AWS Mobile CLI creates the necessary folder structure and generates JavaScript files for your app's backend logic:

 ![Performance Results](../images/backend_cloud_api.png?raw=true "Performance Results")